r0bnet/mb-k8s/README.md

 ## How do I expose an application via an ingress controller and what are ingress controllers in general used for?

-Ingress Controllers are (more or less) layer 7 load balancers which can be run in Kubernetes cluster.
-The name "controller" indicate that they listen on the K8s API to get notified when `Ingress` resources are created, updated or deleted.
+Ingress Controllers are (more or less) layer 7 load balancers which can be run in Kubernetes clusters.
+The name "controller" indicates that they listen on the K8s API to get notified when `Ingress` resources are created, updated or deleted.
 The controllers then adjust their configuration depending on what the `Ingress` resource is expecting.
-THe ingress controller usually comes with a K8s service which can be exposed with e.g. type `LoadBalancer` and can be seen as a single entry point to one or more services that are deployed in the cluster.
+The ingress controller usually comes with a K8s service which can be exposed with e.g. type `LoadBalancer` and can be seen as a single entry point to one or more services that are deployed in the cluster.

-There are some well known L7 load balancers (Nginx, HAProxy etc.) but also some other tools like Traefik.
+There are some ingress controller implementations that are built on top of well known L7 load balancers (Nginx, HAProxy etc.) but also some others like Traefik.

 The `Ingress` resources are built-in and don't need to be deployed explicitly.
 The main parts that can be configured in an `Ingress` resource are: